bradster45/instagram-feed/README.md

 # instagramfeed

-Using Python requests, I generate a simple feed of Instagram posts by any account (that isn't private).
+Using Python requests, I generate a simple feed of Instagram posts by any non-private account.
 The feed has basic account stats and the last 12 posts.
 Images have hover effects to enlarge slightly.
 Posts are cached to avoid spamming Instagram.

+Major pros of this approach is avoiding having to setup API keys or anything like that to authorise requests, and you can load a feed of any account without having to be logged in yourself.
+This is provided the account you wish to see a feed for is not set to private.

 ![demo](https://github.com/bradster45/instagramfeed/blob/master/public/static/images/demo.JPG)